-And the sad part is, you know that when your clients see one of your competitors on television or a podcast and don’t see you they often wonder if they should go with him or her instead.
+The sad part is, you know that when your clients see one of your competitors on television or a podcast and don’t see you, they often wonder if they should go with that other person instead.

 You need to establish yourself as an expert, and getting interviewed by radio, podcast or TV hosts can help you do just that.
 So, here is how you can help speed up the process by positioning yourself as a subject matter expert.